Updates ( July 2025 to September 2025)

 Specify a Name for your notification, for example, HEC_notif.

-Select Who should receive this notification from the drop-down, for example, Channel Based, according to your requirements.
+Select Who should receive this notification from the drop-down, for example, Channel Based.

 Select the Channel that you created in Step 2 above, from the drop-down, for example, HEC_Channel.